MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-pki-certs.md

 | Admin Extension Host | *.adminhosting.\<region>.\<fqdn> (Wildcard SSL Certificates) | Admin Extension Host | adminhosting.\<region>.\<fqdn> |
 | Public Extension Host | *.hosting.\<region>.\<fqdn> (Wildcard SSL Certificates) | Public Extension Host | hosting.\<region>.\<fqdn> |

 If you deploy Azure Stack using the Azure AD deployment mode, you only need to request the certificates listed in previous table.
-However, if you deploy Azure Stack using the AD FS deployment mode, you must also request the certificates described in the following table:
+But if you deploy Azure Stack using the AD FS deployment mode, you must also request the certificates described in the following table:

 |Deployment folder|Required certificate subject and subject alternative names (SAN)|Scope (per region)|Subdomain namespace|
 |-----|-----|-----|-----|